martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

   - Metal forming
   - Thermal simulation

-main-image: /project2.jpg
+main-image: /Cover page 3.png
 ---

 ---

-# Header 1
+# Project statement
 Used for the title (already generated automatically at the top)
 ## Header 2
 Use this for the header of each section